 VI.
 They have no real leaves

 VII.
-They have cellular cell wall
+They have a cellular cell wall

 VIII.
 Algae are mainly autotrophic plants